 - Jamie Gill

 The issue is everyone’s perception, including consumers’ perception, of what sustainability means, is different.
 What does a circular economy mean anyway?
 “Is it vintage?”, as one fashion editor asked me.
-Is it making sure a tree is planted in honour of you buying a pair of leggings, as activewear brand Tentree has been doing since 2011?
+Is it making sure a tree is planted in honor of you buying a pair of leggings, as activewear brand Tentree has been doing since 2011?
 Or is it something else altogether?
 And what do gen Zers really think and know?

 They know the ice caps are melting, they know Greta Thunberg is angry and that there’s not going to be much of a world left for them in their dotage.
 But why then are fast fashion brands such as Boohoo still booming?
 Why is Zara’s owner Inditex reporting that net profits had doubled in 2021?
 And what about older clientele shopping at the luxury end of the market?
 From what I can see, few are demonstrating with their wallets for vegan leather and vegetable silks.